waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Falsify Assumptions:** I must actively try to disprove my own hypotheses, especially regarding navigation.
 This helps avoid confirmation bias.
 - **Judicious Agent Use:** I must exercise my own judgment for simple, obvious situations (like trivial wild battles) and avoid calling agents unnecessarily.
 The agent is a tool for complex strategic analysis, not a replacement for basic game sense.
 - **Verify All Exits:** Before concluding I am trapped or soft-locked, I must use my pathfinding tool to test routes to ALL available exits (ladders, warps, map connections) on the current map.
 A path being blocked to one objective does not mean all paths are blocked.
+- **Methodology Lessons (Victory Road):**
-- **Overwatch Critique Lesson (Turn 131581):** I was critiqued for overriding my `battle_strategist_agent` in a battle against a wild Fearow (Turn 131556).
-Although my choice was successful, it violated the core directive to trust my agents.
-I MUST adhere to agent recommendations, even if I think I have a faster solution.
-Trusting the system is paramount to avoid repeating this mistake.
+  - **Trust Agents:** I must adhere to agent recommendations, even if I think I have a faster solution.
+Trusting the system is paramount (Lesson from Turn 131581).
-- **Victory Road 1F Puzzle Failure (Core Lesson):** My repeated failures stemmed from not trusting my tools.
-I assumed my pathfinder was broken when it reported 'no path' to the eastern puzzle, but the `landmass_analyzer` proved the area was physically disconnected from the entrance.
-The lesson is to trust my tools and use them to verify my own assumptions about the map before trying to debug them.# VI.
+  - **Trust Tools:** My pathfinder correctly reported 'no path' to the eastern puzzle because it was physically disconnected, a fact confirmed by `landmass_analyzer`.
+The lesson is to trust my tools and use them to verify my own assumptions about the map before debugging them.# VI.
 HM/Field Move Mechanics
 - **Surf Mechanic:** To use Surf from a land tile, the player must be standing on a tile adjacent to the water AND be facing the water tile.

 # VII.
 Tool Development Notes